 The extract also had a pain-relieving effect on muscles and joints, while at the same time maintaining the energy level; another reason to believe that this could be a promising supplement for athletes or for those who have problems with pain to be physically active.

-Ashwagandha (Withania somnifera Dunal) has been used in Ayurveda for thousands of years as "Rasayana" or "life extender".
-Scientists are studying ways to extend a healthy lifetime while studying some physiological factors that could accelerate the aging process, particularly the breakdown of telomeres.
+Ashwagandha (Withania somnifera Dunal) has been used in Ayurveda for thousands of years as 'Rasayana' or 'life extender'.
+Scientists are studying ways to extend a healthy lifetime while studying some physiological factors that could accelerate the ageing process, particularly the breakdown of telomeres.

 Result of the study: